Please select an arrival date.

 Nowadays, Lookout Studio still sells photography and books related to the Grand Canyon, rock and fossil specimens, traditional souvenirs, books and photographic prints.
 Two lookout points are open in good weather.
 It is located a short walk west of historic Bright Angel Lodge.
 Open year-round and hours vary seasonally.

 Once the home of early Grand Canyon photographers the Kolb brothers, the Kolb Studio features changing art exhibits displayed in the auditorium throughout the year.
-It was built by brothers Ellsworth and Emery Kolb from 1904 to 1926, and is now included in the National Register of Historic Places and operated by Grand Canyon Association.
+It was built by brothers Ellsworth and Emery Kolb from 1904 to 1926, and is now included in the National Register of Historic Places and operated by Grand Canyon Association who offer tours of the studio’s private residence.

 The Kolb brothers started a business photographing parties going down the Bright Angel Trail.
 Because water supplies were limited on the rim of the Canyon, they would photograph the mule passengers then run four-and-a-half miles to Indian Garden where they had set up a photographic lab.
 Water was available here for processing the film.
 They then returned to the rim of the Canyon with the processed pictures ready for the mule passengers on their return.
 The bookstore and auditorium are open to the public, and the studio is located in the Village Historic District, at the Bright Angel trailhead.
 Open year-round and hours vary seasonally.